jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF spells db/enchantment/Demanding Message.md

 Area:
 Effect:
 Targets: one creature/level
-Duration: 10 minutes/level, then 1 hour/level or until completed (D); see text
+Duration: 10 minutes/level, then 1 hour/level or until completed; see text
 Dismissible: yes
 Shapeable:
 SavingThrow: Will negates (see text)